-A common scene on police drama shows is that of a suspect, fearing imminent capture by the police, destroying or damaging evidence.
+A common scene on police drama shows is that of a suspect fearing imminent capture by the police, destroying or damaging evidence.
 That suspect might be tossing incriminating documents into an open fireplace or flushing drugs down a toilet.
-These scenes depict classic examples of tampering with evidence.
+These scenes depict classic examples of criminal cases that involve tampering with evidence.

-Tampering with evidence is a crime that encompasses any action that destroys, alters, conceals, or falsifies any sort of evidence.
-The definition of evidence is also very broad and includes any object, document, or other sort of record useful to an investigation or a civil or criminal proceeding, regardless of whether it is pending or ongoing.
+Tampering with evidence is a crime that encompasses any action that destroys, alters, conceals, or falsifies any evidence.
+The definition of evidence is also very broad.
+It includes any object, document, or record useful to an investigation or a civil or criminal proceeding, regardless of whether it is pending or ongoing.

 Elements of the Offense

 The prosecution must establish all elements of the crime to prove a criminal offense.
 For a conviction, the state must prove each element beyond a reasonable doubt.
 The basic elements of the crime of tampering with evidence include: